chetan1029/chit-chat/planning.md

 - One logical consumer per `recipient`.
 “Fetched” means delivered once for that recipient.
 (Multiple clients fetching for the same recipient will not redeliver thanks to SKIP LOCKED.)
 - Plain text only; no attachments.
 - No auth.
+- Fetch all message act as a readonly so we are not going to mark new messages as fetched while calling fetch all messages

 ---